jacket430/Big-Dogs-MC/index.md

 This pack is for the [Big Dogs community!](https://discord.gg/6yg4gdV)

-Our current server is running All The Mods 6 which is available on [GDLauncher](https://gdevs.io/) or [CurseForge.](https://curseforge.overwolf.com/)
+Our current server is running Valhelsia 3 which is available on [GDLauncher](https://gdevs.io/) or [CurseForge.](https://curseforge.overwolf.com/)
 The server IP address is `4.71.159.140:25565`
+The current server version is pre7-3.1.0

 Please make sure you have the [64-bit version of Java](https://www.java.com/en/download/manual.jsp) installed, and at least 6-8GB RAM allocated in your respective launchers settings.